 The command hierarchy is as follows (in descending order):

 - Public Safety Agency being served

 - Relief Agency being served

-- EC, AEC or his designee
+- EC, AEC or a designee

 - Net Control station

 Decisions should be made at the lowest level possible.
 Routine direction should be given by Net Control.
 The EC or AEC should provide direction via net control whenever practical.
 Specific direction may be given by the event coordinator at the request of the requesting agency or organization.